WASdev/sample.rtcomm.healthcare/README.md

 #sample.rtcomm.healthcare
-This sample demonstrates using the lib.rtcomm.clientjs and lib.angular-rtcomm projects to add real-time communications to a Healthcare website.
+This sample demonstrates using the WASdev/lib.rtcomm.clientjs and WASdev/lib.angular-rtcomm projects to add real-time communications to a Healthcare website.
 The sample supports 3 roles:

 1. Patient -- A customer/consumer of the healthcare service using the web site to determine something about their healthcare
 2. Healthcare Agent -- A support agent providing assistance with using the website via chat and video.